EXCLUSIVE-Ant may raise up to $17 bln in Shanghai IPO leg as investors submit bids, say sources | Business

 Under local market rules, the final price for the IPO, which would also be the first dual-listing in Hong Kong and on the year-old STAR, is based on guidance from large investors.
 The people declined to be named as they were not authorised to speak to the media.
 Ant declined to comment on the pricing.

-The IPO would burnish the Shanghai-based exchange's status as a fast-growing capital markets centre, at a time when rising Sino-U.S. tensions have triggered concerns about the prospects of listing of Chinese companies in New York.
+GOOD FORTUNE The IPO would burnish the Shanghai-based exchange's status as a fast-growing capital markets center, at a time when rising Sino-U.S. tensions have triggered concerns about the prospects of listing of Chinese companies in New York.

 Ant has chosen the stock code 688688 for its Shanghai listing, which for Chinese speakers combines two of the luckiest or most auspicious numbers, together symbolizing long-lasting prosperity and good fortune in Chinese culture.
 Books for the Shanghai leg of the float will open for one day on Oct.
 29.